rutu111/Fetch-data-enegineering-project/README.txt

 Answering questions in the assesement pdf

-●How will you read messages from the queue?
+● How will you read messages from the queue?
 To read messages from the queue, I will summarize the main() function from the provided code:

 1. Configuration Setup: I will first set up the necessary configurations by reading from a configuration file (cred.ini).
 This file contains my AWS credentials, SQS queue URL, and PostgreSQL database connection details.